C4AI/blab-controller/INSTALL.md

 - **(In development environments)** <br/>
   In *blab-controller/controller/settings/*, create a copy of the file *dev_TEMPLATE.py* and name it *dev.py*.

+- Optionally, run `poetry shell` to open a shell that uses the virtual environment, and all the commands below can be executed on that shell without prefixing them with `poetry run`.

 - Let Django create the database tables: